AmazingMonster/conceptrodon/docs/introduction/vocabulary.md

 This library often uses the term without the hyphen.
 This is to make my grammar checker happy.

-## Metafunction && Function
+## Metafunction && Function <a id="metafunction-and-function"></a>

 In C++, the word 'metafunction' does not have a decisive definition and often acts as a synonym for 'template'.
 In this library, the word represents a class template or an alias template, as these are the only kinds of templates acceptable as template arguments in C++20.
 We will use the terms `class metafunction` and `alias metafunction` when the differentiation of the two cases is necessary.

-The goal is to define the kind of metafunctions this library focuses on.
+The goal is to define the kind of metafunction this library focuses on.
 To start with, we will categorize metafunctions by their primary signatures, where a primary signature is defined as follows:

 > A primary signature is: